sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 ### `parallel`

-This option allows you to run multiple jobs in parallel by using the `-j` option of the `Cppcheck` command.
+This option allows you to run multiple jobs in parallel by using the `-j` option of the `cppcheck` command.
 The number of jobs is set to the number of processors on our server where the analyzer is running.

-Note that there are some limitations due to the behavior of `Cppcheck`.
+Note that there are some limitations due to the behavior of Cppcheck.

-- The `parallel` option is ignored when the `project` option is specified.
+- The `parallel` option is ignored when the [`project`](#project) option is specified.

 And, the results of the following checks are affected when the `parallel` option is set to `true`.